Unearthed casket found, Oregon officials hoping to ID body found inside - NewsBreak

 When investigators arrived, authorities said they found the hand-built casket near a tree at the cemetery.
 Officials reportedly opened the casket and found a deceased man inside.

 LCSO said the body did not appear to have any trauma.
-They are now trying to identify the man.Florida woman loses strip club gig after posing as Tyre Sampson’s cousin: report
+They are now trying to identify the man.Worst cities for seasonal allergies, Richmond in top 5

 Officials said the unidentified man was between 30-60 years old, 5’10” tall and weighed 350 pounds.
 He is described as a white man with brown and gray hair, along with a healed surgery scar on his lower back.
 Further, officials say the man wears shoes that are size 10.5.